-Please note that the phase 2 policies must be configured identically on both of the IPSec tunnel endpoints.
+Please note that the phase 2 policies must match on both of the IPSec tunnel endpoints.

 20.1.1 IPSec Peers

 An endpoint of a communication is defined as peer in a computer network.
 Each peer offers its services and uses the services of other peers.